sqweelygig/sim_cathedral/README.md

 DevDiary
 --

+### 2019-10-08 sqweelygig
+Have created a basic render that shows a set of blocks from a hard-coded array and calculates a cursor point based on mouse location.
+Its not much, but it is a start.
+I am performing a few housekeeping tasks and pushing to github, partly because I'm a few days into the project and partly because it a very pertinent portfolio piece for a job application I am making.

+![basic render, showing two cubes with shadows](lib/screenshot-2019-10-08.png)

+## 2019-09-?? sqweelygig & chaos_fairy
+Had many discussions around currency, gold, and its necessity.
+Formed "Currency" thought.
+Also realised educational notes to the theme, and realised that this would fit superbly with a slow-play game.

 ### 2019-08-?? sqweelygig
 I really like CEO games.
 Could I make a game, either tile/board or browser, that would capture some of that?
 Have mooched around several ideas, played several games and found some thoughts.
 I also watched a lot of Time Team and realised that the cathedral, with monasteries, saints, parishes and reformations is both fascinating and enclosed.

-### 2019-09-?? sqweelygig & chaos_fairy
-Had many discussions around currency, gold, and its necessity.
-Formed "Currency" thought.
-Also realised educational notes to the theme, and realised that this would fit superbly with a slow-play game.

-### 2019-10-08 sqweelygig
-Have created a basic render that shows a set of blocks from a hard-coded array and calculates a cursor point based on mouse location.
-Its not much, but it is a start.
-I am performing a few housekeeping tasks and pushing to github, partly because I'm a few days into the project and partly because it a very pertinent portfolio piece for a job application I am making.

-![basic render, showing two cubes with shadows](lib/screenshot-2019-10-08.png)